UmSenhorQualquer/pyforms/tutorials/SimpleExample/SimpleExample2/README.md

 	self._formset = ['_firstname','_middlename','_lastname', '_fullname', '_button', ' ']
 ```

+**Notes:**
-Note: You can you use the value ' ' in the self._formset to force the Windows Form to give a blank space on the window.
+You can you use the value ' ' in the self._formset to force the Windows Form to give a blank space on the window.

 ![Simple example 2](screenshot.png?raw=true "Screen")